TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ExampleTexts.rst

    information about contribution, link targets and the shortcut.

 *  *required*: Official documentation.
-*  *required*: Manual type, e.g. "Core Manual", "Tutorial", etc.
+*  *required*: Manual type, for example "Core Manual", "Tutorial", etc.
 *  *optional*: Credits section and link to contributors on GitHub
 *  *optional*: Short information about contribution (this should be very general so we do not have to change it often).
 This can be